HnennyyAndryy/carousel/README.md

     		<div class="arrow arrow-right"></div>
   	</div>
 ```
-Note that you should add 'carousel-autoresize' class to make carousel changing its height automatically (keeping aspect ratio).
+Note that you should add **_'carousel-autoresize'_** class to make carousel changing its height automatically (keeping aspect ratio of every image).
 Otherwise you should explicitly set height either on carousel's container or on carousel's style attribute.

+Also, you can use **_'carousel-autofix'_** class.
+It will set carousel's height corresponding to the most 'slender' image.
+Therefore, height won't be changing on every slide transition.